• Emily Stone copper Elephant pair sculpture

 Email Stone Copper Fox Sculpture Delamore 1

-Fabulous Fox spotted at Delamore in their spring exhibition (now ended) – this one is sold but I have another, newly made, available.
+Fabulous Fox spotted at Delamore in their spring exhibition 2024 – this one is sold but I have another, newly made, available.

 NEW PIECE!